JohanDegraeve/xdripswift/README.md

 - Speak readings
 - upload to Dexcom share servers
 - Bluetooth Connection to M5Stack, the M5Stack software to be used can be found here : https://github.com/JohanDegraeve/M5_NightscoutMon
+- Bluetooth Connection to M5StickC, the M5Stickc software to be used can be found here : https://github.com/JohanDegraeve/M5_StickC_xdrip_iOS

 Not yet supported
 - translations, English only